by Max Prasac - Monday, June 22, 2015

 Jill shares John’s enthusiasm for hunting and is a natural wing shooter—so much so that she has an easier time hitting moving game than game that is static.
 This was evident when the two were hunting in New Zealand and Jill missed a fallow deer from a rest.
 When the shot spurred the animal to run, she casually swung her rifle and hit the running deer—at 220 yards!

-Active in the past with Safari Club International and Ducks Unlimited, the Kamps’ attended the NRA Annual Meetings for the first time a number of years ago.
+Active in the past with Safari Club International (SCI) and Ducks Unlimited (DU), the Kamps’ attended the NRA Annual Meetings for the first time a number of years ago.
 The hook was set, and they have been involved ever since as active members of the NRA Ring of Freedom.
 Jill found a large group of like-minded ladies through the NRA Women’s Leadership Forum and now even has their daughters involved.
 The Kamps’ are truly an NRA family.

 John and Jill are members of the NRA Hunters’ Leadership Forum’s (HLF) President’s Founders Club.
 Being avid hunters, they naturally gravitated to the HLF.
 The Kamps’ have hunted virtually every continent and have faced the many issues that affect the traveling hunter.
 Anyone who has traveled internationally with firearms knows there are a modicum of problems that can arise when dealing with customs, laws and bureaucracies of foreign countries.
 Having faced many of these obstacles, John and Jill feel there is only one organization that is actually strong enough and has the clout to affect change with policy makers, and that organization is the NRA.